-The principal activities of the Company consist in acting as a finance and investment vehicle of Mercury Towers Ltd. group.
+The principal activities of the Company, which have remained unchanged from the previous accounting year, consist in acting as a finance and investment vehicle for the Mercury Towers Ltd. group.

-On 4 March 2019, the Company issued $\le 11,500,000\ 3.75\%$ secured bonds maturing in 2027 (Series I Bonds) and a further $\le 11,000,000\ 4.25\%$ secured bonds maturing in 2031 (Series II Bonds).
-Both bonds were issued at a nominal value of ≤ 100 per bond.
+On 4 March 2019, the Company issued \in 11,500,000 3.75% secured bonds maturing in 2027 (Series I Bonds) and a further \in 11,000,000 4.25% secured bonds maturing in 2031 (Series II Bonds).
+Both bonds were issued at a nominal value of \in 100 per bond.
 These bonds were admitted to the official list of the Malta Stock Exchange with effect from 29 March 2019 and trading in the bonds commenced on 5 April 2019.

-In accordance with the provisions of the Prospectus dated 4 March 2019, the proceeds from the bond issue have been advanced by way of a loan facility to the Guarantor and Parent company, namely Mercury Towers Ltd., for the purpose of refinancing existing bank loans and for the construction and finishing of project elements at the Mercury site in St. Julian's, which project is owned by the Guarantor.
+In accordance with the provisions of the Prospectus dated 4 March 2019, the proceeds from the bond issue have been advanced by way of loan facilities to Mercury Towers Ltd., the Guarantor and Parent company, for the purpose of refinancing existing bank loans and for the construction and finishing of project elements at the Mercury site in St. Julians, which project is owned by the Guarantor.